One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 With all my devotion to the Union and feeling of loyalty and duty of an American citizen, I have not been able to make up my mind to raise my hand against my relatives, my children, my home.

 However, it’s easy to see through his words as little more than “loyalty” hype.
-He neither was loyal to state nor family.
+Copious documents show the man was neither loyal to his own family nor his state.

 …Pryor writes that “Lee ruptured the Washington and Custis tradition of respecting slave families” by hiring them off to other plantations, and that “by 1860 he had broken up every family but one on the estate, some of whom had been together since Mount Vernon days.”
 The separation of slave families was one of the most unfathomably devastating aspects of slavery, and Pryor wrote that Lee’s slaves regarded him as “the worst man I ever see.”
 The trauma of rupturing families lasted lifetimes for the enslaved—it was, as my colleague Ta-Nehisi Coates described it, “a kind of murder.”

-Similarly, and more often discussed, his concept of devotion to the Union was completely false.
+Similar to disloyalty to his own family, and a topic far more often discussed, is that his devotion to the Union was completely false.

-Lee’s family life and career were something like a boiling mess of cheating and domestic strife foreshadowing his unfaithful violence against America.
+Lee’s family life and career were something like a boiling mess of cheating and domestic strife, which should have been seen as foreshadowing for his unfaithful violence against America.

 …Mary Custis Lee, the wife, grandchild of Martha Washington, a badly spoiled and unpleasant woman, 30 years an invalid, who was often separated from her husband and preferred life with father in the Arlington mansion.
 The solace Lee sought from numerous other women apparently never came to consummation.
 On top of this was an unhappy military career, which took 30 years to earn Lee the rank of colonel.
 By the decade before the war, Lee had become subject to spells of deep depression, fits of morose behavior, occasional outbursts of violent temper and an obsession with death that amounted to “an almost suicidal tendency.”